shaik1002/biggitlabbomb/doc/user/project/integrations/webhooks.md

 Webhook receiver endpoints should be fast and stable.
 Slow and unstable receivers might be [disabled automatically](#auto-disabled-webhooks) to ensure system reliability.
-Webhooks that [time out](../../../user/gitlab_com/index.md#other-limits) might lead to duplicate events.
+Webhooks that [time out](../../../user/gitlab_com/index.md#webhooks) might lead to duplicate events.

 Endpoints should follow these best practices:

 - **Respond quickly with a `200` or `201` status response.**
   Avoid any significant processing of webhooks in the same request.
   Instead, implement a queue to handle webhooks after they are received.
-  Webhook receivers that do not respond before the [timeout limit](../../../user/gitlab_com/index.md#other-limits) might be disabled automatically on GitLab.com.
+  Webhook receivers that do not respond before the timeout limit might be disabled automatically on GitLab.com.
 - **Be prepared to handle duplicate events.**
   If a webhook has timed out, the same event might be sent twice.
   To mitigate this issue, ensure your endpoint is reliably fast and stable.
 - **Keep the response headers and body minimal.**
-  GitLab stores the response headers and body so you can [inspect them later in the webhook request history](#inspect-request-and-response-details) to help diagnose problems.
+  GitLab stores the response headers and body so you can examine them later in the logs to help diagnose problems.
   You should limit the number and size of returned headers.
   You can also respond to the webhook request with an empty body.
 - Only return client error status responses (in the `4xx` range) to indicate the webhook is misconfigured.